Maybe It's Ok

-"Maybe It's Ok" is a single by Irish worship band We Are Messengers on their second extended-play Honest.
+"Maybe It's Ok" is a single by American worship band We Are Messengers on their second extended-play Honest.
 Written by Mulligan, Jonathan Smith, and Bryan Fowler, it was released as a single on November 9, 2018.
 The song peaked at No. 5 on the US Hot Christian Songs chart, becoming their second top ten single and highest charting song.
 The song is played in a D-flat major key, and 138 beats per minute.

 Background

 The song was released on November 9, 2018, as the first single from Honest EP.
 The band's lead singer, Mulligan, explained the meaning behind the song in an interview with "Apostles That Rock" two days after its release,"I believe that God works all things together for the good of those that love Him.
 But I can't escape the fact that we're hurting, anxious, disappointed, and afraid.
 This song is my surrender.
 By admitting that I need God to put everything right.
 I find that Jesus is with me in the heartache holding onto me and leading through the tough times.
 Everything sad is being undone.
 But it's going to take a little time.
 Getting well is a messy business.
 So, take it easy on yourself.
 God has taken every mistake, every hurt, and make it something really beautiful.
 I'm in the reality of where I am right here, right now, and I'm trusting in Jesus.
 I've realized, maybe it's okay, even when I'm not okay."
 A lyric video was released on December 21, 2018.